-- a) On the Auxiliary Control Panel, rotate UNIT SELECT switch to 0. - b) On the Auxiliary Control Panel, rotate DENSITY SELECT switch to 556.

-c) Load and thread the Master Alignment Tape onto the tape transport.
+- a) On the Control Panel, rotate UNIT SELECT switch to 0. - b) Rotate DENSITY SELECT switch to 556, or 800 depending on the master alignment tape and the system. - c) Load and thread the master alignment tape onto the tape transport.